-If the taxpayer claimed the farmers' school tax credit on their 2007 New York State tax return, and if the taxpayer deducted their school taxes in computing federal AGI, then include the amount of the credit claimed in 2007 on the 2008 return.
+If the taxpayer claimed the farmers' school tax credit on their 2009 NYS tax return, and if the taxpayer deducted their school taxes in computing federal AGI, then include the amount of the credit claimed in 2009 on the 2010 return.

-Note: Do not make this modification if the taxpayer was required to report the amount of the credit as income on their 2008 federal return.
-(Under the tax benefit rule the deduction that was taken in the prior year and recouped in the subsequent year is reported as income for the subsequent year.)
+Practitioner Do not make this modification if the taxpayer properly reported the amount of the credit as income on their 2010 federal income tax return under the tax benefit rule (where a deduction that was taken in a prior year and recouped in a subsequent year is reported as income in the subsequent year).